francescov1/dotenv-cli-manager/README.md

 ## In Development

 This project is in the early stages of development.

-Here's a few things in the roadmap:
+### Roadmap

 - edit .env files in place to preserve comments and formatting
-- edit in real time (let user chose this mode or normal mode)
 - user-provided config for env file paths
 - convert to TS
+- edit files in real time, dont require a final "save" (let user chose between this mode and normal mode)
 - extend available file formats
-- walk-through project setup
+- a walk-through project setup
 - remote file editing
+- encrypted file editing

-# Known bugs
+### Known bugs

 - after editing a value, the table is re-rendered below, rather than rendering in place
 - after editing a value, the value's preview length will show its previous length until show/hide is toggled